gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 *  One new SCTP Error Cause Codes

-And finally the update of one registred SCTP Paylod Protocol Identifier.
+And finally the update of one registered SCTP Payload Protocol Identifier.

 ## Protection Error Cause Codes Registry {#IANA-Extra-Cause}